 In those early days, before U2’s massive international success, there was little music infrastructure in Ireland, and traditionally bands had to look to London for any chance of success.
 Hence record label Reekus set up a London office in the Spring of ’83, basing themselves at Brixton’s Ritzy cinema, and Big Self decided to join them some months later, a move that was only meant to be temporary.
 Ironically, as they moved to the UK home of reggae, the band were moving further and further away from the early reggae rhythms and increasingly developing their own unique style.
 The cinema, also a theatre used for live performances, provided a regular rehersal space for the band, and the very diligent Gordy could be heard each morning practising the saxophone, on which he was becoming increasingly inventive!
 Home was Brixton’s Coldharbour Lane, immortalised in song by Eddie Grant, and more recently the Alabama 3, where the band had a house on loan from the West Indian Domino club for their first year.
 Unfortunately soon after arriving in London all their gear was stolen, but with help from the record label, and a sub-publishig deal from Chappel Music, things were soon rolling again, and they made their live London debut at the Fridge in Brixton, which was run by former Roxy promoter Andrew Czechowski, in August ’83.
 A single, Ghostshirts, was released in both 7” and extended 12” formats, to excellent reviews and airplay both at home and in the UK.
 In Ireland, Dave Fanning used the track as the signature tune for his TV programme ‘Visual Eyes’, while a television recording for the BBC highlighted the flip side I’m Keen.
 That winter the band returned to Dublin to record their album Stateless at Windmill Lane studios, with Richard Mainwaring (OMD etc) producing.
 The recording was held up through Bernard injuring his arm, and then the release delayed through the distribution company going bust and the masters being held up in the ensuing contractual mess, so that Big Self’s debut album didn’t see the light of day until some 18 months later, in 1985 – however, when it did, it was to superb reviews right across the music press on both sides of the water.
 Meanwhile, in the summer of ’84, Owen Howell, who had previously played with bands such as Stage B, swelled the ranks of Big Self, beefing up the rhythm section on percussion, and the band continued to play around London, with regualr gigs in Dingwalls, the Marquee, The Greyhound, and Rock Garden, and periodic trips back to Ireland for TV appearances and live shows.

 Big Self continued to gather many admirers in the media, in Britain, Ireland and the US, while their sound continued to become increasingly intricate, with an instinctive understanding for each other’s music; as leading Irish journalist Bill Graham, writing in Hot Press in ’85 stated “if there seems an apparent contradiction in constantly awarding muso brownie points to a band forged in the original Belfast punk furnace, it’s also unavoidable. – ‘Stateless’ has so much stubbornly crafted musical detail, from the meshing of Sheeran and Morris, the Siamese twin guitars of Tohill and Nicholl, through to the top layer of the harmonies and Gordy Blair’s brooding yet nervy saxophone – they really have created their own unmistakable highly original sound.”
 Amercian record producer John Ryan (Santana, REM etc.) came across the album while it was awaiting its protracted release, and was so taken with the band’s sound that he offered to do some further work on it for free – his remix of Reason Smiles was later issued as a 12” single in April ‘85 along with Secretly, which had been recorded with the album tracks in Windmill Lane, and Beyond The Pale and Calanda, both demoed in Chappel Music’s studio in 1985.
 A college tour of the US with REM was mooted but unfortunately failed to materialise.
 The band travelled to Dublin in June to perform two tracks, Ghostshirts and Weeding Out for RTE’s TV Gaga, and record a session for Dave Fanning’s radio show, as well as some gigs.
 Their last single Vision was released in August ’85, and while Stateless was released later that summer and received such superb reviews in all the music press – Melody Maker, NME, Sounds, Hot Press etc., Big Self were becoming increasingly frustrated with the difficulties experienced through financially constrained living in London.
 Michael, for family reasons, decided to return to live in Belfast, and Owen took over on drums, but the band had lost focus and began to gig less and less, and so Gordy left to join the reformed Ruefrex.
-When Big Self travelled to Dublin in December ’85 for a Late Late Show appearance to perform their latest single, Vision, and for a gig at the university, they did so without Gordy, and when invited to Dublin for the large outdoor Self-Aid concert in May ’86 they played as a four-piece – this was to be their last time playing together as Big Self.
+When Big Self travelled to Dublin in December ’85 for a Late Late Show appearance to perform their latest single, Vision, and for a gig at the university, they did so without Gordy, and when invited to Dublin for the large outdoor Self-Aid concert in May ’86 they played as a four-piece – this was to be their last time playing together as Big Self (see footage below from this gig).

 Patmo and Bernard continued to play together in London for many years, in an alt.country band – Bernard now lives in the north west of Ireland where he plays in a jazz trio, while Patmo still gigs with bands in London.
 Jim and Michael no longer play music publically and are back living in Belfast, and the multi-talented Gordy has had a varied career after Big Self (and then Ruefrex), working as projectionist/manager at the cinema for some time before emigrating to Australia where he was a member of cult outfit Dave Graney and the Coral Snakes for many years, and now works as a web designer, as well as making music documentaries for the Australian Broadcasting Corporation.